demichelislab/SPICE-pipeline-CWL/README.md

 ### CNVkit

-  CNVkit is a Python library and command-line software toolkit to infer and visualize copy number from high-throughput DNA sequencing data.
-It is designed for use with hybrid capture, including both whole-exome and custom target panels, and short-read sequencing platforms such as Illumina and Ion Torrent.
+  CNVkit is a Python library and command-line software toolkit to infer and visualize copy number alterations from high-throughput DNA sequencing data.
+It is designed for use with hybrid capture, including both whole-exome, custom target panels and short-read sequencing platforms such as Illumina and Ion Torrent.

 ### ETHSeq